 - An imbalance in blood sugars and insulin levels can cause weight gain – especially around the belly.
 This increased body fat increases inflammation and estrogen – which among other things can easily throw off the delicate balance ⚖️ between estrogen and progesterone.
 Additionally, research has already shown us that increased body fat can have a negative impact on our fertility potential.

 Getting blood sugars and insulin back under control can be simple for most people with some simple lifestyle modifications.

 - Reduce the total carbohydrate load you eat in a day.
 For some this will be really hard – carbs are easy to access, delicious, and for many are tied closely to emotions.
-However, instead of having a huge bowl of pasta ? for dinner, have 1 cup topped with grilled chicken and tossed with tons of veggies ?.
-Reducing the quantity of carbs will give your body the much-needed break from producing excessive amounts of insulin.
+However, instead of having a huge bowl of pasta? for dinner, have 1 cup topped with grilled chicken and tossed with tons of veggies.
+Reducing the quantity of carbs will give your body a much-needed break from producing excessive amounts of insulin.

 - Deal with the stress.
 Did you know that stress causes our blood sugars to rise?
 Stress will create a surge of insulin.
 Of course, managing stress is easier said than done, but simply having the awareness that stress can impact blood sugars and insulin might be enough to encourage some changes.

 - You don’t need to run a marathon or hit the gym daily to get the blood sugar and insulin-balancing benefits of movement.
 Fitting in exercise doesn’t need to be complicated, and exercise helps cells in your muscles take up more glucose to use for energy while lowering blood sugar.
 Regular exercise also makes cells more responsive to insulin and helps prevent resistance.